maarten-pennings/Lego-Mindstorms/ms4/faq.md

    data.log 41
    ```

- - How do I "get teh contents" of my file?
+ - How do I "get the contents" of my file?
    In the question "Which files are in the Python filesystem?" you'll find a `cat()` command, which works in REPL.
    If you run that, we get the following content.